gkmngrgn/hugo-alageek-theme/README.md

-If you have Bootstrap v4 specific customizations on your theme, please take a look at [this documentation](https://getbootstrap.com/docs/5.0/migration/) or keep your theme in the old version.
+If you have Bootstrap v4 specific customizations on your theme, please take a look at [this documentation](https://getbootstrap.com/docs/5.0/migration/) or keep your theme in the old version v1.5.0.

+## How dark mode works?

+It automatically reads your system or browser color scheme and activates the dark or light mode.
+If you want to use dark mode in all cases, copy and move the `main.css` into your static folder keeping the path, remove light-mode specific colors.

 ## Features